vacation rental contracts

-When booking a Mont Tremblant chalet rental for the first time, guests will recognize the difference between a regular rental agreement and a vacation rental contract by taking a close look.
+When booking a chalet rental in Mont Tremblant for the first time, guests will recognize the difference between a regular rental agreement and a vacation rental contract by taking a close look.

 A short-term rental contract, whether for a Mont Tremblant chalet rental or condo, is significantly different from a long-tern lease contract.
 Vacation rental contracts are not regulated by the same laws that apply to a long term residential lease.
 Any Tremblant chalet rental that is less than 30 days falls legally in the same category as any hotel in regards to the rights and obligations of its guests.